Cheltenham-Ext-Front

 Print

-The design and layout of the site addresses several key goals of the project: the facility should present a non-institutional face to the community and the public; and security throughout the facility must be heightened.
+The design and layout of the site is a response to several key goals of the project.
+As a good neighbor, the facility presents a non-institutional face to the community and the public, and the security fencing visible from Frank Tippett Road adjacent residential properties is minimized.

 RETURN TO PROJECTS